cynraw/MERN/README.md

 MongoDB's flexibility and BSON format make it an excellent choice for applications that need to handle complex, hierarchical data structures and require high performance.

+## Data Modeling
+Process of structuring data in a way that optimizes storage, retrieval, and scalability.
+Since MongoDB is schema-less, developers have the flexibility to design the database structure based on application needs.